ICanHazCode/netserializer/Doc.md

 ## Usage (.NET Core)

-The `SerializableAttribute` is no more.
-Thus, under .NET Core, `NetSerializer` treats all classes as serializable by default.
-The setting `Settings.SupportISerializable` is available in .NET 4.x to adjust the behavior to be the same in .NET Core.
+The `SerializableAttribute` is now in `System.Runtime.Serialization.Formatters` package.
+Be sure to reference that package to use the `SerializableAttribute`.

 ## Example